 What might a math break look like in real life?
 Do you stop doing math entirely?
-Sometimes, and that may be the best solution for your family.
+Sometimes, and it may be the best solution for your family in the short term.

 Other times, it can simply mean taking a break from the current curriculum and focusing more on math games, math apps, reading math-related literature, or reviewing concepts.
-It could also include applying math to real-world applications such as cooking, budgeting, or building that occur outside of a workbook!
+It could also include applying math to real-world applications such as cooking, budgeting, or a building project, all outside of a workbook!
 Below are some additional ideas:

 Math Games to Add to or Revisit From Your Collection

 • Prime Climb by Math for Love

 • Head Full of Numbers by Learning Resources